 In addition, the quad would provide room for future growth.

-The Academic East Building would be located near the Breakiron Engineering Building and focus on expanding the science, mathematics and engineering departments as well as research space to support those growing curriculums.
+School of Management The Academic East Building would be located near the Breakiron Engineering Building and focus on expanding the science, mathematics and engineering departments as well as research space to support those growing curriculums.
 The Academic West Building on the new Academic Quad would focus on expanding the social sciences and include the School of Management.

 An addition and renovation of Bertrand Library, said Hawley, is a “major step in the expansion of the campus.
 It will add needed academic space and integrate critical departments such as Teaching and Learning, the Writing Center and Service Learning.”